 315-443-9669 | firstname.lastname@example.org

-Meg Lowe, Sustainability Assistant, works with student interns to research sustainable practices for faculty and staff.
+Meg Lowe, Sustainability Coordinator, works with student interns to research sustainable practices for faculty and staff.
 In addition to working with students, Meg also maintains the website for Sustainability Management, manages social media pages, encourages the use of sustainable practices across the campus and presents to classrooms on sustainability related topics.
 She also assists in completing the Sustainability Tracking, Assessment & Rating System, which allows her to help uphold the University’s Climate Action Plan while communicating to other departments on campus.
 Meg has her B.S in Culinary Nutrition from Johnson and Wales University and continues to work on her M.A in Nutrition Science with an environmental focus here at Syracuse University.

 336-655-7418 | email@example.com

-Rachel May, Coordinator of Sustainability Education, works with faculty, students, and staff to develop courses and programs that can extend learning about sustainability throughout the curriculum and beyond.
-She has undertaken a number of projects to link the academic community at SU to its local ecosystem, including student workshops and faculty development opportunities on water, food, and waste issues, and she heads up a multidisciplinary research project on Onondaga Lake, partially funded by a grant from the National Endowment for the Humanities (NEH) and the U. S. Environmental Protection Agency (EPA).
+Rachel May, Director of Sustainability Education, works with faculty, students, and staff to develop courses and programs that can extend learning about sustainability throughout the curriculum and beyond.
+She has undertaken a number of projects to link the academic community at SU to its local ecosystem, including student workshops and faculty development opportunities on water, food, and waste issues, and she heads up two multidisciplinary research projects on Onondaga Lake, partially funded by grants from the National Endowment for the Humanities (NEH) and the U. S. Environmental Protection Agency (EPA).
 Rachel has also contributed to local and regional sustainability efforts, including serving on the Mayoral transition team on sustainability, the Board of the Onondaga County Resource Recovery Agency (OCRRA), the Onondaga Lake Watershed Partnership, and, most recently, the Syracuse Board of Zoning Appeals.